Group Shares Ways to Create a Safe Learning Environment for LGBTQ Students

 Help students build support systems.
 Identify teachers, counselors and administrators that will be supportive of LGBTQ students.
 Communicate these support staff to students, so they can feel safer in the school environment.
 One student mentioned than one of the most helpful things a school can do is create a Gay-Straight Alliance (GSA) or similar student club within the school.

 Assess for safety outside the classroom.
 Be aware of whether students feel safe beyond the classroom, such as in the lunchroom, on the playground, in gym class, in the restrooms, and on the school bus.
 Engage adults in charge of those areas in discussions about safety of all students.
 Likewise, advocate for parental support.
 It can be difficult to support a student in the classroom when they are not supported in the home environment.
 Consider advocating for a parent support group or workshop, where parents of LGBTQ children can share their feelings and experiences, and learn best parenting practices.

 Advocate for staff development.
 Ask your administration to organize staff development opportunities to explore issues of LGBTQ competency, family diversity, and bullying.
 Being uncomfortable is not the same as being unsafe, and school officials have a responsibility to ensure the safety of all students.

 If we know that academic achievement correlates with a student’s safety and comfort with oneself, it’s important that we work to create a safe learning environment for all youth.

-Jessica Mitchell is the Marketing & Design Coordinator at Youth Resources of Southwestern Indiana.
+Jessica Mitchell is the Marketing & Design Coordinator at Youth Resources.